EINION vs IESTYN ap GWRGAN - THE CONQUEST OF GLAMORGAN

 help them take it from Iestyn and share it among themselves.
 Supposedly the men of Glamorgan were hostile toward Iestyn

 and he could count on little or no support beyond his own warband of about 300 men.

-gave a similiar account of the conquest of Glamorgan in which he says after Einion and Cedrych came to assist Iestyn, it was
+similiar account of the conquest of Glamorgan in which he says after Einion and Cedrych came to assist Iestyn, it was Einion's

-Einion's idea to hire the Norman mercenaries.
-Supposedly Einion knew Sir Robert fitz Hamo "as he had been brought up
+idea to hire the Norman mercenaries.
+Supposedly Einion knew Sir Robert fitz Hamo "as he had been brought up with him

-with him in some part from boyhood".
-After the battle was won and Rhys killed (a falsehood embedded in the tale), Iestyn
+in some part from boyhood".
+After the battle was won and Rhys killed (a falsehood embedded in the tale), Iestyn had